AusClimateService/npcp/reports/phase1/phase1_report.md

-(i.e. with functional software that was sufficiently well documented) and applied those methods to a subset of the Coordinated Regional Climate Downscaling Experiment (CORDEX; https://cordex.org/) data that will be used by the ACS to generate nation-wide projections.
+(i.e. with functional software that was sufficiently well documented) and applied those methods to a subset of the Coordinated Regional Climate Downscaling Experiment (CORDEX; https://cordex.org/) data that has been produced by NPCP partner organisations and will be used by the ACS to generate nation-wide projections.
 Since existing bias correction assessments produced by NPCP partners only provide information on some of the available bias correction methods for specific contexts such as the Queensland spatial domain